 Although international students are not eligible for educational funding from the United States government (i.e. grants, loans, etc.), you may qualify for any number of Davis & Elkins College institutional scholarships.
 The information provided during the application process will determine your scholarship eligibility.

-D&E’s dedicated international student admission counselor can help answer any questions you might have about the admission process or programs offered.
+D&E’s dedicated international student enrollment adviser can help answer any questions you might have about the admission process or programs offered.
 You can also explore this site to find out more.